unixorn/unixorn/README.md

 - ⚡ Fun fact: ...
 -->
 - 😄 Pronouns: he/him
-- 🔭 I’m currently working on some IOT (More specifically, Home Assistant) stuff.
+- 🔭 I’m currently working on some IOT (More specifically, Home Assistant) stuff, and playing around with some ARM boards.
+If you like the lists I'm maintaining or the other projects I blog about, you can [sponsor me](https://github.com/sponsors/unixorn).

 I'm an SRE type that lives in Denver.